toohandsomelong/handsome_long/README.md

-- 👋 Hi, I’m @DontLewdMyLittleDurin
+- 👋 Hi, I’m @handsome_long
-- 👀 I’m interested in Game Engine
+- 👀 I’m interested in Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning c++ and c#
+- 🌱 I’m currently learning java, c#, python
 - 💞️ I’m looking to collaborate on Unity
 - 📫 How to reach me:
   Github: Here, of course!